Superconducting Orbital Magnetoelectric Effect and its Evolution across the Superconductivity Normal Metal Phase Transition

-with the spatial components denoted by $i, j= x, y ,z$, and $\bm{A}\left(\bm{r}, t\right)=\sum_{\bm{q}}\bm{A}\left(\bm{q}, t\right)e^{i\bm{q}\cdot\bm{r}}$, the vector gauge potential.
-The perturbation $\delta\mathcal{H}$ changes the distribution of Bloch electrons at the Fermi energy and also changes the original Fermi surfaces, as is schematically shown in Fig. \ref{figure1} (a).
-In the normal metallic state, the redistribution of Bloch electrons results in an imbalance of the total magnetic moments of the occupied states, and a net magnetization arises by applying a current.
-In the superconducting state, the supercurrent is proportional to $\sum_{\bm{q}}\bm{q}\Delta^\ast_{\nu, \bm{k}, \bm{q}}\Delta_{\nu, \bm{k}, \bm{q}}$ with $\Delta_{\nu, \bm{k}, \bm{q}}\sim\left\langle \phi_{\nu, -\bm{k}+\frac{1}{2}\bm{q}}\phi_{\nu, \bm{k}+\frac{1}{2}\bm{q}} \right\rangle$, where $\bm{q}$ is the net momentum of a Cooper pair.
-As a result, the supercurrent induces a net magnetic moment which involves both the spin and orbital components in the paired Bloch electronic states.
-Interestingly, the way for supercurrent to induce net magnetization is in analogy to that in the normal metallic state: in the superconductivity case the supercurrent accumulates net spin and orbital magnetic moments in the superconducting condensation, as is seen in the schematic plot in Fig. \ref{figure1} (b), while in the normal metal case the current populates net magnetic moments at the Fermi energy.
+with the spatial components denoted by $i, j= x, y, z$, and $\bm{A}\left(\bm{r}, t\right)=\sum_{\bm{q}}\bm{A}\left(\bm{q}, t\right)e^{i\bm{q}\cdot\bm{r}}$ being the vector gauge potential.
+The perturbation $\delta\mathcal{H}$ changes the distribution of Bloch electrons at the Fermi energy, and also changes the original Fermi surfaces, as is shown in Fig. \ref{figure1} (a).
+In the normal metallic state, the redistribution of Bloch electrons results in an imbalance of the total magnetic moments of the occupied states, so a net magnetization arises by applying a current.
+In the superconducting state, the Bloch electrons on the Fermi surfaces with net momentum $\bm{q}$ are paired into Cooper pairs, which have the form $\Delta_{\nu, \bm{k}, \bm{q}}\sim\left\langle \phi_{\nu, -\bm{k}+\frac{1}{2}\bm{q}}\phi_{\nu, \bm{k}+\frac{1}{2}\bm{q}} \right\rangle$.
+The Cooper pairs with net momentum generate supercurrent, and also induce net magnetization that comes from the spin and orbital magnetic moments in the paired Bloch electrons.
+Besides the Cooper pairs, quasiparticles with net momentum are excited at finite temperature and also contribute to the net magnetization.
+Therefore the net magnetization in a superconductor comes from two aspects: one is the supercurrent and the other is the quasiparticle current, as is schematically illustrated in Fig. \ref{figure1} (b).
+Importantly, the way for a supercurrent to induce net magnetization is in analogy to that in the normal metallic state: in the superconductivity the supercurrent accumulates net spin and orbital magnetic moments in the pairing condensation, while in the normal metal the current populates net magnetic moments at the Fermi energy.